 |Open:||early June thru mid October|

 The funicular drops you off at the Gelmersee lake.
-You can walk around the lake on a narrow rocky alpine trail, very nice, about 4.5km.
+You can walk around the lake on a narrow rocky alpine trail, about 4.5km.
+No strollers.
+I’d recommend walking sticks to help with the tricky footing on some sections.

-With small kids, you might want to just walk a short section to the picnic spot marked on the map below, where there is a rock sticking out into the lake.
+With small kids, you might want to just walk a short section to the picnic spot marked on the map, where there is a rock sticking out into the lake.
 This took us about 30 mins with a 4 year old walking.

 If you don’t want to hike at all, you can also just enjoy the lake from the dam and sandy areas on both sides of the dam.